List of Stargirl characters: Eclipso

-In season two, Cindy works with Eclipso to form their version of the Injustice Society called Injustice Unlimited.
-Though she was not pleased that Eclipso used her body to kill her stepmother.
+In season two, Cindy Burman works with Eclipso to form a version of the Injustice Society called Injustice Unlimited.
 After recruiting Isaac Bowin and Artemis Crock, they battle Stargirl's JSA and Shade until Stargirl accidentally breaks the Black Diamond.
-Free of his imprisonment, Eclipso betrays Cindy, using a diamond shard to send her to the Shadowlands before consuming Bowin, injuring Hourman, and causing Shade and Crock to flee before doing the same.
-Utilizing Gordon's likeness, Eclipso soon resurfaces to torment the JSA and Stargirl's family via their negative emotions and memories like tormenting Yolanda with the images of Brainwave and Henry King Jr., have Beth experience her parents getting a divorce, making Rick think that Solomon Grundy kill a girl when he was actually making him attack his Uncle Matt, causing Barbara to experience the rebirth of Icicle in the snowstorm, causing Matt to be attacked by a cryokinetic Cameron, and causing Pat to see the illusions of Bruce Gordon and some of the ISA members.
-While Beth is able to resist, Eclipso sends Stargirl to the Shadowlands despite the resistance from Pat and Jennie.
-After Shade rescues Stargirl and Burman, the pair join forces with the JSA, Sportsmaster, Tigress, Starman, Grundy, and Thunderbolt to fight Eclipso.
-While Eclipso kills Grundy, Sportsmaster and Tigress weaken the former before Thunderbolt turns Eclipso into a slice of toast.
+Free of his imprisonment, Eclipso betrays Cindy, sending her to the Shadowlands.
+Utilizing Gordon's likeness, Eclipso soon resurfaces to torment the JSA and Stargirl's family.
+After Shade rescues Stargirl and Burman, the pair join forces with the JSA, Sportsmaster, Tigress, Starman, Grundy, and Thunderbolt to fight Eclipso, with Thunderbolt transforming Eclipso into toast.